Broosky/Patchworks/README.md

 ## 🔹 V1.0.0 For Rev 1

 - Tracking versions.
-Functionally the same.
+No functional changes.

 ## 🔹 General Operation